Dreary home market spurs Spanish banks on to foreign climes

 For others, however, foreign growth is an option.

-To try to lift its profitability, Caixabank is seeking a dominant position and cost savings in neighboring Portugal with a bid for full control of lender Banco BPI (BBPI.LS).
+To try to lift its profitability, Caixabank is seeking a dominant position and cost savings in neighbouring Portugal with a bid for full control of lender Banco BPI.

 It also plans to try and acquire state-rescued Novo Banco.